gimlet-io/gimlet-documentation/src/pages/blog/the-platform-engineering-map.md

 Funding:  $7M
 ```

-Plural has a distinct scope of deploying and managing 3rd party open-source tools in production.
+With Plural you can deploy and manage 3rd party open-source tools in production.
 It's offering is unique among the listed tools.

 While its marketplace is not big at this point, the offering can become valuable.
 Data focused open-source applications in particular are not easy to self-host, but companies are looking to save cost by hosting data analytics tools themselves.